Military history of the United States: Yugoslavia

 During the Yugoslav Wars in the early 1990s, the U.S. operated in Bosnia and Herzegovina as part of the NATO-led multinational implementation force (IFOR) in Operation Joint Endeavour.
 The U.S. was one of the NATO member countries who bombed Yugoslavia between 24 March and 9 June 1999 during the Kosovo War and later contributed to the multinational force KFOR.

-War on terror (2001–present)
+War on terror (2001–2021)

 The War on Terror is a global effort by the governments of several countries (primarily the United States and its principal allies) to neutralize international terrorist groups (primarily Islamic terrorist groups, including al-Qaeda) and ensure that countries considered by the U.S. and some of its allies to be "rogue nations" no longer support terrorist activities.
 It has been adopted primarily as a response to the September 11, 2001 attacks on the United States.
 Since 2001, terrorist motivated attacks upon service members have occurred in Arkansas and Texas.